-The SFDR requires financial market participants ('FMPs') marketing an FP into an EU member state to comply with the disclosure obligations found therein.
-As a self-managed alternative investment fund ('AIF'), INPP qualifies as an Alternative Investment Fund Manager ('AIFM') pursuant to the Alternative Investment Fund Managers Directive ('AIFMD'), it is therefore an FMP and an FP for the purposes of the SFDR.
+The Sustainable Financial Disclosure Regulation ('SFDR') requires financial market participants ('FMPs') marketing financial product ('FP') into an EU member state to comply with the disclosure obligations found therein.
+As a self-managed alternative investment fund ('AIF').
+INPP qualifies as an Alternative Investment Fund Manager ('AIFM') pursuant to the Alternative Investment Fund Managers Directive ('AIFMD'); it is therefore an FMP and an FP for the purposes of the SFDR.
 Given that INPP is marketed into Ireland, the Company meets the two-pronged test captured by the SFDR.
 Whilst the Company will provide SFDR disclosures in the manner prescribed by the regulation, it also aims to supplement these disclosures with further detail within this report.